-I had no idea what Bagels were until a few years ago, when I first went to London.
+Born and raised in Sicily, I had no idea what bagels were until a few years ago, when I first went to London.

-In front of me a bagels deli: thousands of bagels, millions of flavors.
+In front of me a bagels deli: thousands of bagels, millions of flavours.

-It took me about 8 years to realize I could replicate the bagels magic at home, and they’re part of my weekly routine now.
+It took me about 8 years to realize I could replicate the bagels magic at home, and they’re now part of my weekly baking routine.

 Homemade Mini Bagels